National Confidential Inquiry into Suicide and Homicide by People with Mental Illness

 Suicide by children and young people in England (PDF, 600KB)

 We carried out an examination of suicides by people aged under 20 years who died between January 2014 and April 2015 in England.
 This is the first phase of a UK-wide investigation into suicides by people aged under 25.
 We collected data from a range of investigations by official bodies in England, including coroners, local authorities and health services, and identified relevant antecedents prior to suicide.
 There were 145 suicides and probable suicides by young people in England in the study period.
 The suicide rate at this age is low but escalates in the late teens.
 Our findings suggest that numerous experiences and stresses are likely to have contributed to suicide risk in children and young people.
 Many young people who die by suicide have not expressed recent suicidal ideas, but their absence cannot be assumed to show lack of risk.
 Improved services for self-harm and access to CAMHS is crucial, but the antecedents identified in this study show that schools, primary care, social services and youth justice also have an important role to play.

-In-patient suicide whilst under non-routine observation
+In-patient suicide under observation (PDF, 670KB)

 National Confidential Inquiry Annual Report

 The findings from our core research programme providing an in-depth analysis of the changing patterns and risk factors behind cases of suicide and homicide by people in contact with mental health services and of cases of sudden unexplained death amongst psychiatric in-patents.